How Might Google Use Site Speed as a Ranking Signal?

 In one aspect, a method includes receiving a search query from a particular user device; receiving, for each of a plurality of resources responsive to the search query, a respective first score; accessing load time data that specifies, for each of the plurality of resources, a load time measure for the resource; and adjusting the first score for each of the plurality of resources based on the load time measure for the resource to generate a second score for each of the plurality of resources.

-The load time of an online resource can be based on a statistical measure of a sample of load times for a number of different types of devices that the page or resource might be viewed upon.
+The load time of an online resource can be based on a statistical measure of a sample of load times for several different types of devices that the page or resource might be viewed upon.

-The patent points to these as factors that impact load time in a browser:
+The site speed patent points to these as factors that impact load time in a browser:

 - The size of the resource